pretalx/pretalx-friendly-captcha/README.rst

 ==========================

 This is a plugin for `pretalx`_.
-Adds a new, final CfP step with the FriendlyCaptcha captcha, in order to reduce spam.
+It adds a new, final CfP step with the FriendlyCaptcha captcha, in order to reduce spam, using FriendlyCaptcha v0.9.17.

 Development setup
 -----------------